User37som/libbitcoin/bx-ec-to-address.md

 -c [--config]        The path to the configuration settings file.
 -h [--help]          Get a description and instructions for this command.
--v [--version]       The desired Bitcoin address version.
+-v [--version]       The desired payment address version.

 Arguments (positional):